MAmr9UH/LLM-model-for-Microbiology/README.md

 # 🧬 LLM-Powered Microbiology Assistant

-An intelligent assistant built using LangChain, LLaMA 3, and Adaptive Retrieval-Augmented Generation (RAG) to support microbiology students and faculty with syllabus guidance, scientific resources, and cumulative academic knowledg
+An intelligent assistant built using **LangChain**, **LLaMA 3,** and **Adaptive Retrieval-Augmented Generation (RAG)** to support microbiology students and faculty with syllabus guidance, scientific resources, and cumulative academic knowledge

 ---
 ## 🎓 What Students Can Do

 1. Ask about syllabus content